Comparison of PCB Material Properties for High Speed Design and HDI Boards

 Standard fiberglass-impregnated resin laminates.

 The major material components of PCBs are the polymer resin (dielectric material) with or without fillers, reinforcement, and metal foil.
 To form a PCB, alternate layers of dielectric, with or without reinforcement, are stacked in between the copper foil layers.
-The majority of the materials are epoxy, but some are BT, PPE, cyanate ester, and modified acrylates.
+The majority of PCB material for high speed design is epoxy, but some can be BT, PPE, cyanate ester, and modified acrylates.
 The structure of a typical epoxy PCB laminate is shown above.

 Cross-section of a fiberglass-impregnated resin laminate.